-The National Park Service (NPS) is proposing to use rotenone, a fish toxicant, to remove non-native Yellowstone cutthroat trout from Camas Lake, Lake Evangeline, and Camas Creek above Arrow Lake in the upper Camas drainage of Glacier National Park (Glacier).
-Following the removal of the Yellowstone cutthroat trout, genetically pure (less than one percent non-native genes) native westslope cutthroat trout as well as bull trout and native sculpin would be translocated (i.e. stocked) into Camas Lake and Lake Evangeline.
-This would be done to establish a native fish assemblage that is secure against the threats of non-native fish and climate-related habitat degradation.
+The National Park Service (NPS) and Montana Department of Fish, Wildlife, and Parks (MFWP) are proposing to use rotenone, a fish toxicant, to remove non-native Yellowstone cutthroat trout from Camas Lake, Lake Evangeline, and Camas Creek above Arrow Lake in the upper Camas drainage of Glacier National Park (Glacier) (Figure 1).
+Following the removal of the Yellowstone cutthroat trout, genetically pure (less than one percent non-native genes) native westslope cutthroat trout and bull trout and native sculpin would be translocated (i.e. stocked) into Camas Lake and Lake Evangeline.
+This would be done to establish a native fish assemblage that is secure better secured against the threats of non-native fish and climate-related habitat degradation.